 You must finish all administrative steps before suing about prison conditions under federal law.
-This is because of the Prison Litigation Reform Act (PLRA).
+This is because of the Prison Litigation Reform Act (PLRA), which limits the ability of incarcerated people to sue about prison conditions.

 If you stop before completing the entire process, for any reason, the court may say that you have not "exhausted" your administrative remedies and dismiss your case.
 There are strict time limits you must follow in order to complete the grievance process.